SirDank/dank.tool/README.md

 - A complete package for building and hosting a minecraft paper/purpur server on your local windows/linux system without port-forwarding!

+- Downloads several plugins and sets up config for automatic updates via AutoPlug

+- Several ( fully compatible & safe ) config optimizations are also done

+- Uses playit.gg as the hosting solution

 - Beginnings of dank.serverbuilder ( dsb actually started out as a simple batchscript ) > https://github.com/SirDank/dank.serverbuilder

 <p align="center">